Donald Trump photo op at St. John's Church: William Barr

 A Department of Justice spokeswoman said Attorney General William Barr had been appointed by Trump to lead "efforts to assist in the restoration of order to the District of Columbia".

 In an interview with the Associated Press on June 5, Barr said the decision to expand the security perimeter was reached in a meeting he attended with law enforcement officials at approximately 2:00 p.m. on June 1, and the perimeter was to have been expanded immediately after the meeting.
 However, because the perimeter had not been expanded when Barr arrived at Lafayette Square later that afternoon, he "was frustrated" and "worried that as the crowd grew, it was going to be harder and harder to do".

 Barr later distanced himself from the controversial move, saying that earlier on Monday he had ordered the security perimeter extended, and that upon seeing protesters still there in the afternoon he urged "get it done" but did not give the "tactical command" how to do it.
 Video shows him conferring with officials on the ground about 24 minutes before the police launched their push.
 Barr also said he was not "involved in giving tactical commands like that", the order to clear the protesters was given by a Park Police official whom he never spoke to, and it was already in progress when he arrived: "They had the Park Police mounted unit ready, so it was just a matter of execution.
 So, I didn't just say to them, 'Go.'"

 Several days after the incident, Barr falsely claimed the pepper balls used by law enforcement on protesters were not chemical irritants.
 Pepper balls contain pelargonic acid vanillylamide; both the product's manufacturer and the Justice Department consider pepper balls a chemical irritant.

 In a Fox News interview on June 8, Barr was asked three times if he would do anything differently in retrospect.
 Barr replied "no".
-He explained that the actions were taken in response to days of violent protests, including he himself being targeted by protester-thrown projectiles such as "rocks and bottles" during his visit to the park.
+He explained that the actions were taken in response to days of violent protests, including his being targeted by protester-thrown projectiles such as "rocks and bottles" during his visit to the park.
 Barr challenged the notion that expanding the security perimeter was associated with the photo op, calling it "totally false" and a "canard".